-If you want to sell a media item that you believe is no longer protected by copyright, please double check that the item has entered the public domain before completing your listing.
+If you want to sell a media item that you believe is no longer protected by copyright, please double check that the item has entered the public domain before completing your listing or product.
 You can find out more about public domain media and copyright law from the U.S. Copyright Office website - opens in new window or tab.

 Frequently Asked Questions